Knowledge Base: 16 tips to help you reduce customers support requests

 Once you’ve filled your support center with great content, make sure it’s easy for customers to find.
 Include a search bar, and make sure every topic and article is clearly labeled and properly tagged.

-At Crisp, we just released a brand new search feature to let our customer enjoy the best search experience possible.
+At Crisp, we just released a brand new search feature to let our customers enjoy the best search experience possible.

 This will help customers find the content they need easily, whether they’re casually browsing or searching via the search bar.